 In a study seeking to determine the effects of an L-arginine supplementation, 228 women were administered L-arginine and results were positive in showing that L-arginine reduced incidences of pre-eclampsia in a high-risk population .

 L-arginine body building and exercise

 In one study, L-arginine along with creatine improved the number of repetitions performed on a bench press exercise .
 In 8 healthy patients, L-arginine significantly decreased exercise-induced peak plasma ammonia and lactate .

 L-arginine and sleep

-Literature has described 3-6 grams L-arginine to be a safe dose, with this dose schedule rarely showing side effects .
-However, the majority of side effects from L-arginine have been reported at doses exceeding 9 grams – when taken as part of daily dose regime of >30d per day L-arginine .
-According to the observed safe level (OSL) of L-arginine, evidence indicates that adverse effects are absent of up to 20 grams per day L-arginine – considered normal in healthy adults .
+3-6 grams L-arginine is considered a safe dose .
+Majority of side effects from L-arginine have been reported at doses exceeding 9 grams – when taken as part of daily dose regime of >30d per day L-arginine .
 Highest L-arginine dose recorded was 42g/day for 6 weeks in patients suffering from cystic fibrosis, with no adverse effects reported .
 Table 2 describes some L-arginine doses relative to individual studies.